Home Expeditions Namibia Self-Drive Safari Guide

 What is the malaria situation in Namibia?

-Malaria risk in Namibia is concentrated in the northern regions (Kavango, Caprivi/Zambezi, and to a lesser extent Kunene/Kaokoveld) from November to June.
-Etosha is generally considered low risk in the dry season.
+Malaria risk is concentrated in the northern regions (Kavango, Caprivi/Zambezi, and to a lesser extent Kunene/Kaokoveld) from November to June.
+Etosha is generally low risk in the dry season.
 Windhoek and the central and southern regions are not considered malaria areas.
-If your route includes the Kaokoveld or any areas north of Etosha in the wet season, prophylaxis and mosquito protection are appropriate.
+If your route includes the Kaokoveld in the wet season, prophylaxis and mosquito protection are appropriate.
 Consult a travel medicine clinic for current advice specific to your exact itinerary and dates.

 Can I cross into Botswana with a rental vehicle?